-Newell Creek Canyon Nature Park can be characterized by two major natural habitat types: riparian forest and upland conifer-hardwood forest.
-Historically the canyon appears to have been primarily old growth conifer forest, dominated by Douglas fir and western red cedar.
+Maple Lane Natural Area can be characterized by one major natural habitat type, upland coniferhardwood forest.
+Historically, Newell Creek canyon appears to have been primarily old growth conifer forest, dominated by Douglas fir and western red cedar.
 There was likely a significant hardwood component that included big leaf maple, red alder and black cottonwood (Populus trichocarpa) trees.
 Hardwoods were most likely found along streams and wet areas, and in areas of recent disturbance, such as landslides.
 Big leaf maple is shade tolerant and probably grew underneath taller Douglas fir, western hemlock (Tsuga heterophylla) and western red cedar.
-Years of logging, road construction, agriculture, power line location and urban development along the canyon rim have gradually taken a toll on the native forest.
+Years of logging, road construction, railroad construction, agriculture, and urban development along the canyon rim have gradually taken a toll on the native forest.